muishonduk/KendoMVVM/README.md

 # KendoMVVM
-Typescript helpers for Kendo MVVM
+Typescript helpers for Kendo MVVM, strong typing of MVVM bindings and observable primitives